dawid-dahl-umain/product-health-dynamics/README.md

 **The expected value remains negative.** Even with better tools, without sufficient Engineering Rigor, the system mathematically trends toward failure (PH → 1).

+Worse, coupling drag amplifies this effect: as PH drops, the effective probability of catastrophic outcomes increases and catastrophic damage becomes more severe, accelerating decay beyond the base E[Δ].

 ### Conclusion

 1. Low Engineering Rigor produces negative expected value per Change Event.
+2. Coupling drag is quadratic, causing accelerating decay as Product Health falls.
+3. Catastrophic damage severity increases as health drops, compounding the degradation.
-2. "Improved AI" is not enough.
-As long as E[Δ] < 0, Product Health trends to 1.
+4. "Improved AI" alone is not enough.
+As long as the effective E[Δ] stays negative, Product Health trends to 1.
-3. Only sufficient Engineering Rigor (E[Δ] > 0) maintains or improves Product Health.
+5. Only sufficient Engineering Rigor (E[Δ] > 0 with coupling drag considered) maintains or improves Product Health.
-4. The Scale Phase requires sustained positive E[Δ] to remain economically viable.
+6. The Scale Phase requires sustained positive E[Δ] to remain economically viable.

 ## Running the simulation